elmar-hinz/TX.esp/Documentation/Considerations.rst

 Reducing the amount of calls to the database ............................................

-A direct merit for performance is to replace multiple calls to the database by one to a stored procedure.
+A direct merit for performance is to replace multiple calls to the database by a single one to a stored procedure.
 Querying the rootline or a menu tree are typical situations when recursive calls to the same table are done.

 Avoiding heavy PHP layers